IrisChase/IVD/README.md

 ## And Other Stuff Probably

 This is by no means a complete overview of the features developed or in development for IVD.
-We haven't even mentioned variables or classes!
-It is meant simply to give you a taste for the project.
-Think of it as a highlight reel.
+We haven't even mentioned variables or the ability to "declare" coefficients!
+It is meant to simply give you a taste for the project.

 # What's Working?